Arch-ive/Seasoned-Recipes/content/recipe/main/Spag Bol/index.md

 {{< /gallery >}}

 <br>
-Turn the heat down and simmer for around 30mins.
+Turn the heat down (low - hob 2) and simmer for around 30mins.
 Season with salt and pepper late in the cook.
 If you do it too early it'll cook down and be overpowering.
 <br><br>
 {{< gallery >}}
   <img src="gallery/final1.jpg" class="grid-w33" />